Update: For a comparison against more modern compiler versions, you can read: zapcc C++ compilation speed against gcc 5.4 and clang 3.9

 You also have to keep in mind that zapcc memory usage is higher than Clang because of all the caching.
 Moreover, the server are still up in between compilations, so this memory usage stays between builds, which may not be what you want.

-As for runtime, I have not seem any significant difference in performance between the clang version and the zapcc.
+As for runtime, I have not seen any significant difference in performance between the clang version and the zapcc.
 According to the official benchmarks and documentation, there should not be any difference in that between zapcc and the version of clang on which zapcc is based.

 Normally, zapcc should shine at incremental building, but I was unable to show any speedup when changing a single without killing the zapcc servers.
 Maybe I did something wrong in my usage of zapcc.

 In conclusion, we can see that zapcc is always faster than both GCC and Clang, on my template-heavy library.
 Moreover, on debug builds, it is much faster than any of the two compilers, being more than 2 times faster than GCC and more than 3 times faster than clang.
 This is really great.
-Moreover, I have not see any issue with the tool so far, it can seamlessly replace Clang without problem.
+Moreover, I have not seen any issue with the tool so far, it can seamlessly replace Clang without problem.

 It's a bit weird that you cannot allocate more than 2Go to the zapcc servers.